-Susan Schwaiger: "I was delighted to find a congregation that supported lesbian and gay families.
+Valley Unitarian Universalist Congregation Susan Schwaiger: "I was delighted to find a congregation that supported lesbian and gay families.
 The opening song was Lean on Me.
 Is this a great church or what?

-Tristan Booth: "I saw a Rainbow Flag at VUU and on the website, so I wanted to come, but we had gone to Zoom services.
-Diane Hansen: "VUU was a place where I could help save the environment.

-Licia Bailey: "My Mormon family even helped me celebrate joining a congregation that made me so happy."
+Tristan Booth: "I saw a Rainbow Flag at VUU and on the website, so I wanted to come, but we had gone to Zoom services"" Licia Bailey: "My Mormon family even helped me celebrate joining a congregation that made me so happy."
 Matt Bailey: "It took awhile for me to get used to the "weirdo" behavior of VUU, but now I love it."
 Heidi Halvorson: "Reverend Andy dedicated our son Lincoln James Monforte on February 22, 2015."

-Supporting "Red for Ed" 2018

-Jamila Pulliam - On this day, I came to church demoralized and angry.
+Supporting "Red for Ed" 2018 Jamila Pulliam - On this day, I came to church demoralized and angry.
 My charter school was against the Red for Ed movement, so only 4 of us teachers participated in the march.
 The teachers that stayed behind got movie tickets, prizes, and catered lunch for 3 days.
 Walking into this Sea of Red had me instantly crying and feeling the love and support from my VUU tribe!

 Mary Erickson: "I'm discovering that I may be able to make contributions beyond my teaching.
 Thank you VUU."
 DeeAnne McClenahan: "I-Help lost much of its support from the Phoenix church community when the pandemic hit in March, and they struggled to find homes for the homeless population.
 VUU stepped up and offered to open our doors 7 days a week."

-Beverly Workman: Was happy to hear a sermon on her first Sunday that exactly matched her interests and values.
+Beverly Workman was happy to hear a sermon on her first Sunday that exactly matched her interests and values.
 Loved going through the "Bridge of Love."

-2020 - BIG CHANGES
+2017-2019 - BIG CHANGES

 Between December of 2019 and July of 2020, during the pandemic, three of our four full time staff left VUU.
-Rev. Kellie retired after three decades of service to begin a new career.
+Rev. Kellie left VUU after three decades of service to begin a new career.
 Rev. Andy decided to become a hospital chaplain after serving VUU for 8 years, and Administrator Sue Ringler retired after 5 years.
-Only our Director of Faith Development, Marci Beaudoin remains.
+Only our Director of Faith Formation, Marci Beaudoin, and our Maintenance Technician, Joe Martin remained.